 Reasons you may need an alternative mortgage lender.

-There can be many reasons for having to get a private or B lender mortgage.
+There are several reasons why a B lender mortgage or private mortgage may be right for you.
 Some of the main reasons are the following:

 - Damaged or bad credit

 - Thin Credit (Haven’t had credit for very long)

 There are many reasons a client or clients may need to get a higher-priced mortgage or private lending mortgages but the main point to remember is that it is still possible to get a mortgage at that point.

 Private lenders in Canada typically require at least 20% or more equity in your existing property if you are looking to refinance or 20% or more down payment if you are looking to purchase.

 The way I usually approach this with a client is I will first establish there are no other options for them through a full evaluation involving a meeting, credit check, income verification and assets or a possible co-signer.